Can You Get Life Insurance On An Ex Spouse

 Can You Get Life Insurance On An Ex Spouse?
-This is one of those questions that reminds me of a creepy late night movie with unrecognizable actors.
+This question reminds me of a creepy late-night movie.

 …and let’s be clear, there are VERY legitimate reasons why someone would buy a policy on their ex.

-The simple answer to this question is YES, with the consent of your ex.
+The simple answer to this question is YES, with your ex’s consent.
 But there is more to this than meets the eye.

 Let’s explore this topic now!